micropython/micropython/docs/library/machine.I2S.rst

 .. method::  I2S.readinto(buf)

   Read audio samples into the buffer specified by ``buf``.  ``buf`` must support the buffer protocol, such as bytearray or array.
   "buf" byte ordering is little-endian.
 For Stereo format, left channel sample precedes right channel sample.
+For Mono format, the left channel sample data is used.
   Returns number of bytes read

 .. method::  I2S.write(buf)

   Write audio samples contained in ``buf``. ``buf`` must support the buffer protocol, such as bytearray or array.
   "buf" byte ordering is little-endian.
 For Stereo format, left channel sample precedes right channel sample.
+For Mono format, the sample data is written to both the right and left channels.
   Returns number of bytes written

 .. method::  I2S.irq(handler)